 Step Five: Vote

 An election occurs at the end of every season, and votes can be purchased for 100 coins each from the store.
 I personally recommend buying votes only up until the point where you still have enough money to place your max bet on the second game (you cannot bet on the first) of every season.
 So, if you've managed to upgrade your max bet to the cap of 1,000 coins, this means that you want 10,000 left over.
-Votes can be used in two ways: Decrees and Blessings
+Votes can be used in three ways: Decrees, Blessings, and Wills

 Decrees are big, game changing, and often scary.
 They generally affect the whole league in some way, and are decided by majority vote.
 Some seasons only one decree is slated to pass, some allow for up to three.